 Thankful, in part, because of this Creamy Cherry Clafoutis.
 Which is about as easy as dessert making gets.
 And decadent.
 And not altogether too unhealthy so far as desserts go!

 You literally grease the pan, scatter the bottom with cherries, puree the remainder of the ingredients in a blender, pour it in, and bake.
-And when you’re serving up this beautiful, thick custard-like dessert and stumbling over fancy words like “clafoutis” you’re going to look totally gourmet.
+And when you’re serving up this beautiful, thick custard-meets-cheesecake dessert and stumbling over fancy words like “clafoutis” you’re going to look totally gourmet.

 You know what makes this dessert even better?
 If you want you can totally bake it in a slow cooker.
 ‘Cause who wants to turn on the oven in the summer?!
 (Besides someone who is impatient or not too big on planning.
 You know, someone like me.)
 Sure it’s quicker to bake it in the oven, but if you’ve got a slow cooker, why not take advantage of it?

 I’ve tried making this clafoutis with other fruit, namely raspberries and strawberries and let me tell you either taste darn skippy.
 But if you’re big on texture, the berries don’t hold up as well to the heat as the cherries do.
-But I could care less about that and will making clafoutis with them again whenever I get the chance.
+But I could care less about that and will make clafoutis with them again whenever I get the chance.
 I’m trying it with blueberries next.

 Creamy Cherry Clafoutis